Contents

 5.4 Tendering review

 The director of finance and estates will review the banking arrangements of the trust at regular intervals, and at least every five years, to ensure they reflect best practice and represent value for money.
-Following such reviews the director of finance and estates shall determine whether or not re-tendering for services is necessary.
+Following such reviews the director of finance and estates shall determine whether re-tendering for services is necessary.

 6 Income, fees and charges and security of cash, cheques and other negotiable instruments